 Do guests of honour charge for autographs?

 Yes, normally guests of honour do charge a nominal fee for autographs.
-Autographs are typically $10-$20 depending on the item and depending on the guest.
-Some guests may charge around $10 for photos as well.
-Our cosplay guests may have prints and/or costumes available for sale and will be displaying their pricing on their tables at the show.
+Autographs are typically $10-$40 depending on the item size and depending on the guest.
+Some guests may charge $10 or more for photos as well.
+Video messages may also be available from guests at their discretion for a fee.
+Our cosplay guests may have prints and/or costumes available for sale and will display their pricing on their tables at the event.

 *Please note that pricing is subject to change at the discretion of the guests.*